gensx-inc/gensx/packages/gensx-storage/README.md

 module.exports = nextConfig;
 ```

 This configuration prevents bundling issues when `@libsql/client` is installed.
 If you only use cloud databases you can skip installing `@libsql/client` and omit this webpack rule.
-See the [client-side-tools example](https://github.com/gensx-inc/gensx/tree/main/examples/client-side-tools) for a complete implementation.